-As GAZELLE simultaneously serves as SED fitting code to derive physical parameters, we need to make sure that our assumption of smoothly varying star formation histories is capable to deal with the often complex star formation histories observed in detailed studies of individual galaxies.
+As GAZELLE simultaneously serves as a SED fitting code to derive physical parameters, we need to make sure that our assumption of smoothly varying star formation histories is capable of dealing with the often complex star formation histories observed in detailed studies of individual galaxies.
 For this purpose we chose a large sample of galaxies from semi-analytical models.
-These galaxies have more realistic SFHs derived from the Millennium simulation (Springel et al., 2005), but, owing to their model nature, well known parameters, making them advantageous over real galaxies for this comparison.
+These galaxies have more realistic SFHs derived from the Millennium simulation (Springel et al., 2005), but, owing to their model nature, well known parameters, making them better suitable than real galaxies for this comparison.
 We use a sample of galaxies from the De Lucia & Blaizot (2007) and Bower et al. (2006) models.
 For all cases we correct the stellar masses and star formation rates for differences in the IMFs, following the prescription in the respective papers.
-In all cases we use the simulated photometry and apply the photo-z and SED fitting using identical parameters as in the real analysis of the deepfields.
+We use the simulated photometry and apply the photo-z and SED fitting using identical parameters as in the real analysis of the deep-fields.

-The comparison with the models from De Lucia & Blaizot (2007) are shown in Fig. 6.6.
-The redshift for the four runs, i.e. z=(0.36,0.76,1.50,3.06), have been chosen to as closely as possible match the central redshifts for the redshift bins of the subsequent analysis, to not introduce uncertainties.
-We chose the photometry in the SDSS ugriz and 2MASS JHK filters, as these filters more closely represent current observations as compared to the Buser BV and Johnson RIK filters.
+The comparison with the models from De Lucia & Blaizot (2007) is shown in Fig. 6.6.
+The redshift for the four runs, i.e. z = (0.36, 0.76, 1.50, 3.06), have been chosen to match the central redshifts for the redshift bins of the subsequent analysis as closely as possible, in order not to introduce new uncertainties.
+We chose the photometry in the SDSS ugriz and 2MASS JHK filters, as these filters more closely represent current observations than the Buser B,V and Johnson R,I,K filters.

-We find that, for galaxies more massive than $10^9 M{\odot}$ , stellar masses can be reproduced with a typical $1\sigma$ scatter of 0.07 dex; 99.9 per cent of all galaxies have stellar masses within 0.17...0.24
+We find that, for galaxies more massive than $10^9 M{\odot}$, stellar masses can be reproduced with a typical 1σ scatter of 0.07 dex; 99.9 per cent of all galaxies have stellar masses within ≈ 0.2 dex (with lower values towards higher redshifts) of the true model mass.
+Star formation rates for the $M{stellar} > 10^9 M{\odot}$ selected sample are typically good to 0.5 dex (1σ) but show large scatter, mostly due to a low SFR that has little effect on the SED.
+Restricting the sample to galaxies with